donghou-lab/donghou-lab.github.io/index.md

     <tr><td>2025.10</td><td>Dr. Hou attends MS&T Conference in Columbus OH, and AIChE Annual Meeting in Boston MA, and gave an invited talk on "Nanomaterials for Energy Storage and Conversion".</td></tr>
     <tr><td>2025.10</td><td>Dr. Hou serves as an NSF proposal reviewer for the EPSCoR funding competition.</td></tr>
     <tr><td>2025.09</td><td>Dr. Hou organizes a workshop at the 2025 SSRL/LCLS Users’ Meeting for SLAC National Accelerator Laboratory in Menlo Park, CA.</td></tr>
     <tr><td>2025.09</td><td>After national competition, Dr. Hou received the NSF EPSCoR Research Fellowship!
+Check the <a href="https://www.linkedin.com/posts/clemson-university-college-of-engineering-and-science_how-would-you-like-a-car-phone-or-laptop-activity-7401632623984398336-pGN1/">press release</a>.
 This very competitive fellowship supports us to visit Brookhaven National Laboratory in the next two years to solve important scientific questions in solid-state battery design. <a href="https://www.nsf.gov/news/nsf-invests-62-million-epscor-research-fellows">More about this program</a></td></tr>
     <tr><td>2025.08</td><td>Dr. Hou was invited to serve on the NSLS-II Proposal Review Panel.</td></tr>
     <tr><td>2025.06</td><td>With partnership, Dr. Hou got the chance to attend IEEE INFOCOM in London, UK and IPDPS 2025 in Milan, Italy.
 Shared ideas with experts in parallel computation for better materials science.
 It was a memorable experience in Europe.</td></tr>
     <tr><td>2025.05</td><td>Dr. Hou accepts the invitation from <em>RSC Applied Interfaces</em> <b>Emerging Investigator</b> collection</td></tr>